haagahelia/devops-course/docs/monitoring/security.md

 #### CodeQL

-CodeQL is a code analysis engine developed by GitHub.
+CodeQL is a code analysis engine developed by GitHub (https://codeql.github.com/).
+You can find the licence [here](https://github.com/github/codeql-cli-binaries/blob/main/LICENSE.md).
+It is open source and free for research (GitHub CodeQL can only be used on codebases that are released under an OSI-approved open source license, or to perform academic research).
 It's used to automatically find security vulnerabilities and bugs in source code by treating code as data and querying it like a database.
 CodeQL lets you write queries in a declarative language (similar to SQL) to examine the relationships and flow in your codebase.

 You can run CodeQL from the command line ([CodeQL CLI](https://docs.github.com/en/code-security/codeql-cli/getting-started-with-the-codeql-cli/about-the-codeql-cli)) or integrate with Visual Studio Code using the [CodeQL extension](https://marketplace.visualstudio.com/items?itemName=github.vscode-codeql).